Azure/mlops-v2/documentation/architecture/classical_with_feathr.md

    The Staging & Test phase can vary with customer practices but typically includes operations such as retraining and testing of the model candidate on production data,  test deployments for endpoint performance, data quality checks, unit testing, and Responsible AI checks for model and data bias.
 This phase takes place in one or more dedicated, secure Azure Machine Learning Workspaces.
 7. **Production Deployment**

    After a model passes the Staging & Test phase, the model can be promoted to production via a human-in-the-loop gated approvals.
 Model deployment options include a Batch Managed Endpoint for batch scenarios or, for online, near-realtime scenarios, either an Online Managed Endpoint or to Kubernetes using Azure Arc.
 Production typically takes place in one or more dedicated, secure Azure Machine Learning Workspaces.
+Once the model is deployed, you can materalize the features into an online store using Feathr, which then can be used to do high performance low latency inferencing.
+Feathr also supports dynamic online-transformation with very low latency requirements.
 8. **Monitoring**

    Monitoring in staging/test and production enables you to collect metrics for and act on changes in performance of the model, data, and infrastructure.
 Model and data monitoring may include checking for model and data drift, model performance on new data, and Responsible AI issues.
 Infrastructure monitoring can watch for issues with endpoint response time, problems with deployment compute capacity, or network issues.